jimbobbennett/MobileAppsOfTomorrow-Lab/Workshop/8-FunctionToSavePhotos.md

 - **E.g.** `https://HappyXamDevsFunction-Minnick.azurewebsites.net/api/UploadPhoto` or `https://HappyXamDevsFunction-Minnick.azurewebsites.net/api/photo`

-To call this function we will send a POST request to this end point passing a JSON payload with the photo encoded as a Base64 string, and because it is behind authentication you would also need to pass an authentication token as an HTTP header.
+To call this function we will send a POST request to this end point passing a JSON payload with the photo encoded as a Base64 string.

-To make it easier to use Azure Functions, the `MobileClient` class we used earlier to authenticate provides a way to call an API - essentially any function in the `api` path, and it will automatically pass the required authentication headers for you.
-All you have to do is call a method on the mobile client, passing the HTTP method you want to use, the function name and the payload.

 ### 2a.
 Adding `UploadPhoto(MediaFile photo)` to BaseAzureService.cs